Instructions for sweet rolls, dinner rolls & cookies are found here. Please scroll down.

-3. POUR CREAM (this does not apply to pecan sticky buns)
+3. POUR CREAM (**this does not apply to pecan sticky buns or sweet potato rolls**)

 After the rolls rise (but before you put them in the oven to bake) drizzle cream that was included in your order) evenly over rolls (yes, all of it!).
 This is the most important step!

-Bake cream-covered rolls without lid at 350° F for 20-30 mins or until slightly golden brown.
-If the roll has lots of filling (looking at you peach cobbler) then bake until fairly brown on the top so it bakes all the way through.
+Bake cream-covered rolls without lid at 350° F for 20-30 mins or until golden brown.
+If the roll has lots of filling (looking at you peach cobbler/any fruit filling) then bake until dark golden brown on the top so it bakes all the way through.
 It won't taste crispy I swear!
 (Time depends on oven/quantity so watch them closely starting at 20 mins.)
 I check the center of where all the rolls touch.
 If it isn't doughy, you're good!
 Remember all ovens bake differently.

 5. FROST OR GLAZE

 Stir frosting or glaze before spreading evenly over warm rolls.
-(This does not apply to pecan sticky buns).
+(This does not apply to pecan sticky buns or sweet potato rolls).
 Enjoy!